Great Bowden Academy’s Curriculum: Humanities

 Geography-based curriculum themes develop cross-curriculum links with, for example, maths, history, literacy and design and technology.

 Our history teaching centres around key enquiry skills as well as historical concepts that are examined in different contexts and times in history lessons across the school.
+We base each unit around a central question, and then use a sequence of Key Questions to find out the answer.

 As a Church of England Primary School we follow the Leicestershire Agreed Syllabus and the ‘Understanding Christianity’ programme.
 R.E. at Great Bowden Academy is taught in line with the R.E. statement of Entitlement (see below) R.E.
 Statement of Entitlement for Church Schools